microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

     XAML Islands with .NET Core 3.0 is supported only starting from Windows 10 1903, so we need to declare this requirement.
 We can do it using an application manifest.
 8. Right click on the project in Solution Explorer and choose **Add -> New item**.
 9. Look for the template called **Application Manifest File**.
 Name it **app.manifest** and press **Add**.
 10. The file will be automatically opened inside Visual Studio.
-Look for the **compatibility** section and identify the commented one prefixed by **Windows 10**:
+Look for the **compatibility** section and identify the commented entry prefixed by **Windows 10**:

     ```xml
     <!-- Windows 10 -->